What is a Floating Cottage?

 - Started discussions on a coordinated approach to determine how municipal regulations can be implemented and enforced

-- Commenced discussions with Transport Canada to request that vessel licenses not be issued for floating cottages and those that have been issued are rescinded
+- Commenced discussions with Transport Canada to request that vessel licenses not be issued for floating homes and those that have been issued are rescinded

 - Provided input into MNR at a March 2022 consultation webinar on the issues